'Fighting without weapons': Wisconsin businesses raise money, pull out of Russia for Ukraine

 Chef Dave Heide, owner of Fitchburg-based Liliana’s Restaurant and Madison food nonprofit Little John’s, called it “fighting but without weapons.”

 Buildings that once stood tall are now flattened because of explosives.
-Ukrainians who have been displaced from their homes amid the war seek refuge in neighboring countries.
-The United Nations estimates about 3 million people have left Ukraine, and another 1.85 million remain displaced inside the country.
+Ukrainians who have been displaced from their homes seek refuge in neighboring countries.
+The United Nations estimates about 3 million people have left Ukraine, and another 1.85 million remain displaced inside the nation’s borders.

 People are also reading…